pablop16n/web-docs-scorer/README.md

 processed with: `crawled_text_qualifier.valorate_repeated()`

-This score uses the proportion of repeated segments.
-Short segments are ignored using the same logic as the language score processing.
+This score computes the proportion of repeated segments.
+Short segments are ignored using the same logic as the for language score processing.
 For example, 0% of repeated segments will get a 1 score, 20% of repeated segments will have a 0.8 and 100% of repeated segments will recieve a 0 score.

 ## Adaptating subscores to different languages